2000's - The War on Terrorism

 of the United States after Hurricane Katrina.)

-Iraq to confirm a new constitution vying with internal terrorism amid the U.S.
+confirm a new constitution vying with internal terrorism amid the U.S.

 military presence on October 15, eleven days later a statement from the

-Iranian President, Mahmoud Ahmadinejad, calls for the
+Iranian President, Mahmoud Ahmadinejad, calls for the destruction of

-retail industry to new platforms, the one billionth song is
+new platforms, it is announced that the one billionth song is

 downloaded from the internet music store, Apple iTunes.
 This shift

-comes

-the expense of many brick and mortar chains, including Tower Records.
+comes at the expense of many brick and mortar chains, including Tower

 September 25, 2006 - In New

-the Louisiana Superdome reopens after repairs caused by Hurrican
+the Louisiana Superdome reopens after repairs caused by Hurricane

 Katrina damage.
-The repairs included the largest reroofing
+The repairs included the largest re-roofing project in

-project in

-U.S. history and took thirteen months following the
+U.S. history and took thirteen months following the destruction to the

-October 17, 2006 - The population of the United States reaches the milestone of
+2006 - The population of the United States reaches the milestone of

 three hundred million, taking only forty-two years to gain one hundred

 million people since the two hundredth million person was added in

 1964.
-At the same time, a vibrant debate on
+At the same time, a vibrant debate on immigration policy,

-November 7, 2006 - In the mid-term elections, both houses of Congress change
+7, 2006 - In the mid-term elections, both houses of Congress change

-back to Democratic hands for the first time since
+back to Democratic hands for the first time since 1994.
+This is

 administration as well as personal Republican scandals among some House